werner291/oblot-sim/README.md

 This library can then be linked into a project of one's choice.
 It then contains the following classes that are immediately relevant:

 - `Simulator` which represents a single simulation.
 To use it, construct an object, passing it an array of `Robot` instances, a set of configuration settings (such as whether robots can detect multilicity), and the scheduler to be used.
+The simulation can be controlled through the various methods in this class.

 - `Robot` which represents a single robot during a simulation.
 Robots take a starting position within the simulation as well as:
     - An `Algorithm` that determines their behavior,which is an abstract class that features a function that maps from a set of positions (that represent what the robot sees) to a single position which tells the simulator where the robot wishes to move.